Nasogastric feeding tubeFeeding - nasogastric tube; NG tube; Bolus feeding; Continuous pump feeding; Gavage tube

 - Clean the skin around the tube with warm water and a clean washcloth after each feeding.
 Remove any crust or secretions in the nose.

-- When removing a bandage or dressing from the nose, loosen it with a bit of mineral oil and gently take it off.
-Gently wash this, or other lubricants, off the nose after removing bandages.
+- When removing a bandage or dressing from the nose, loosen it first with a bit of mineral oil or other lubricant.
+Then gently remove the bandage or dressing.
+Afterward, wash the mineral oil off the nose.

-- If you notice redness or irritation, try putting the tube in the other side of the nose.
+- If you notice redness or irritation, try putting the tube in the other nostril, if your nurse taught you how to do this.

 When to Call the Doctor